matthew-c-lenert/Long-Gen/README.md

 sampling_bucket: the type of sampling scheme used to determine the timing of measurements.
 Default is "random".
 Please specify one of the following buckets:
    1. "equal" : the timing of measurements are equally spaced across the time interval (0,1).
 You can use the transform function discussed later to change the time interval to one of your choosing.
    2. "random" : the timing of measurements are uniformly randomly drawn across the interval from (0,1).
-   3. "not-random": the timing of measurements start off equally spaced across the time interval (0,0.5).
+   3. "not-random": the timing of measurements start off equally spaced across the time interval (0,0.1).
 Any abnormal observation (greater than 1 or less than -1) in the feature set will cause the sampling frequency to increase proportional to the extremeness of the feature value until all features return to the normal range.
 If there are multiple values out of normal range, then the sampling frequency is increased proportional to the most extreme value.
 The increase in sampling frequency occurs after the abnormal observation(s).
-The number of abnormal features are correlated with the total number of measurements and the length of the sampling period.
-For example, if all measurements are abnormal the sampling period extends to (0,1).
+The number of abnormal feature measurements are correlated with the total number of measurements and the length of the sampling period.
+(More abnormals = longer length and more measurements, but a smaller sampling period between measurements).
    4. "custom-no-features" : specify your own function to determine the timing of samples.
-This function should take the number of measurements (integer) as a parameter and should output a numpy array of numeric sample times of size equal to the parameter.
+This function should take: 1. the number of measurements (integer) as a parameter, 2. an optimized weight to scale the time period (float [0,1]), and 3. the maximum number of measurements (integer) and should output a numpy array of numeric sample times of size equal to the number of measurements.
 Features will be created via Gaussian Process.
    5. "custom-feature-values" : specify your own function to determine the timing of samples.
-This function should take two parameters: 1st: the number of measurements, 2nd a dictionary of numpy arrays with the feature values.
+This function should take two parameters: 1st: the number of measurements, 2nd a dictionary of numpy arrays with the feature values, 3rd an optimized weight to scale the time period (float [0,1]), 4th the maximum number of measurements (integer).
 This function should output a numpy array of size equal to the number of measurements.
 Features will be created via a correlated multivariate normal distribution (no autocorrelation).

 sampling_function: if using a custom sampling function please specify it here.
 Default is None.
 Please remember to also set the sampling_bucket parameter to either "custom-no-features" or "custom-feature-values".